LPG Car & LPG Gas Auto Conversion – How an LPG Gas Car Works

-When LPG – liquefied petroleum gas – is used in LPG vehicles with internal combustion engines or for stationary engines, like generators, it is called Autogas.
-Autogas is a varying mixture of propane and butane.
+When LPG – liquefied petroleum gas – is used in LP gas cars with internal combustion engines or for stationary engines, like generators, it is called Autogas (LPG gas for cars).

-How LPG works in an engine is fundamentally the same as a petrol powered internal combustion engine.
 The engine block, pistons, spark plugs, ignition system, lubrication system and electricals all work the same on LPG fuel, consisting of propane, butane or a blend of the two and are also referred to as natural gas liquids – NGL.

 With an octane rating of over 100, LPG works with virtually any petrol engine.

-LPG – Liquefied Petroleum Gas – is commonly called Autogas when used as fuel for vehicles with internal combustion engines.
-It can also be used for fixed ICE installations, like generators.
-Autogas is either propane or a propane and butane mix.

 LPG is a fuel gas.
+LPG – Liquefied Petroleum Gas – is commonly called Autogas (LP gas for cars) when used as fuel for an LPG automobile with internal combustion engines.
+LPG gas for cars is either propane or a propane and butane mix.

 Liquefied petroleum gas or liquid petroleum gas – LPG – also identified as propane or butane, are flammable hydrocarbon gas mixtures used as fuel in vehicles, as Autogas, as well as for home heating and cooking fuel.

-There are four main types of LPG gas systems for cars.
-The newest LPG system for cars – LPDI – is also the most advanced whilst the oldest converter-mixer LPG gas systems are, by far, the least sophisticated car conversions.
+The newest LPG conversion system for an LPG gas auto – LPDI – is also the most advanced whilst the oldest converter-mixer LPG gas systems are, by far, the least sophisticated LPG conversions.

-• LPG Liquid Phase Injection (LPI) systems inject liquid directly into the intake manifold.
+- LPG Liquid Phase Injection (LPI) systems inject liquid directly into the intake manifold.

-• LPG Vapour Phase Injection (VPI) the gas exits the converter under pressure and is injected into the intake manifold.
+- LPG Vapour Phase Injection (VPI) the gas exits the converter under pressure and is injected into the intake manifold.

-• LPG Converter-and-Mixer Systems is the oldest style LPG system.
+- LPG Converter-and-Mixer Systems is the oldest style LPG system.
 Liquid fuel converts into vapour and is then mixed with air before going into the intake manifold.

-Autogas is another name for LPG – liquefied petroleum gas – when used as fuel in LPG vehicles with internal combustion engines.
 It is typically a mixture of propane and/or butane, which can also be sued for fixed applications, like generators.

 LPG can fuel various LPG vehicles, including light commercial LPG vehicles, as well as LPG cars.